The Alcabaza complex has become one of Malaga’s most distinctive landmarks and a must-visit for anyone who comes to the city.

 From this moment on, the Alcazaba slowly fell into decay.
 In the 18th century, its military use ceased and it transitioned into a peripheral residential neighbourhood of the city.
 However, in 1933, the residents were evacuated, and restoration efforts and archaeological investigations began at the Alcazaba.
 These still continue today.

-The Alcazaba has a distinct feel from its more famous, younger neighbours, the Alcázar of Seville and the Alhambra of Granada.
-It was already three centuries old when the others were built.
+Unlike other Arabic palace-fortresses constructed in Andalucía, the Alcazaba de Málaga has a distinct feel from its more famous, younger neighbours, namely the Alcázar of Seville and the Alhambra of Granada.
+This is because it was already three centuries old when the others were built.

-Its well-kept gardens provide a lovely oasis of tranquillity right in the city centre.
+The Alcazaba complex’s well-kept gardens provide a lovely oasis of tranquillity right in the city centre, too.

-Opening hours vary according to the season.
+If you’re planning to visit, be sure to check the opening hours because they vary according to the season.
 You can consult them, as well as the incredibly reasonable prices, here.